 Let's take a closer look at this beauty!

 I bought my Shure SE215 ear headphones several years ago, and I don't regret it!
+I think these are the best budget in-ear monitors available - especially for drummers.

-I would say, that these are the best iem headphones for the price.
-They cost between $79 - $100 depending on the color you choose.
+These days they cost between $79 - $100 depending on the color you choose.

 The great thing about this product is, that nearly all parts can be replaced in case of damage or loss.
-If you prefer a wireless system of this model, you can find it here.
+If you prefer a wireless system of this model,

 You don't know which version to choose?
 You can decide later since the cable and wireless adapters are compatible with any version of this product.

 The Shure SE215 is an isolating earphone which sounds good and also protects your ears.
 It's no problem at all to wear these ear headphones while playing drums.
 It reduces external noise up to 37 dB which is similar to conventional ear plugs.
 The sound isolation capacity depends on how tight they fit your ear canal.
 You can optimize the fit of the ear buds using different ear tips which are included in the package.
 I personally prefer

 I have to admit that I had to get used to the Shure SE215 first.
 The flexible memory cable is quite stiff, and it took me some time to figure out on how to put the in-ear monitors into my ear canals.
 After a while it was easy to put them on, and I even wear them while running and in the fitness center.

 Okay, now that you know all the advantages and features of my favorite product, let's jump to the table of contents of this blog post to let you know what you can expect from reading.

 You can also jump to the in-ear monitors comparison table directly by clicking this link.